 Our research objectives are to:

-- Develop information systems that apply our understanding of cancer biology to cancer clinical care;
+- Develop information systems that inform and apply our understanding of cancer biology to cancer clinical care

-- Train the next generation of computational biologists to work on cancer-related problems;
+- Train the next generation of software engineers to work on cancer-related big data problems

-- Foster efficiency, communication and collaboration within and among Genome Informatics and Computational Biology, OICR and the wider community.
+- Through technology, foster efficiency, communication and collaboration within and among Genome Informatics and Computational Biology, OICR and the wider community

 Dr. Vincent Ferretti

 Mr. David Sutton